iExecBlockchainComputing/iexec-sdk/README.md

 const iexec = new IExec(
   {
-    ethProvider: ethProvider, // an eth signer provider like MetaMask
+    ethProvider: ethProvider, // an eth signer provider like MetaMask connected to https://bellecour.iex.ec },
-    chainId: '134', // id of the chain (134 for iExec sidechain) },
   {
     isNative: true, // iExec sidechain use RLC as native token